RobotMermaid/portfolio-iro/about.md

 See what I've been doing on [Codewars.com](https://www.codewars.com/users/RobotMermaid)
 and my progress on [Treehouse.com](https://teamtreehouse.com/ondinemagalirangel)

+I come from a production background which i was good at and tried to go back to but my heart now belongs to ruby.

+Diving into code and figuring out how to make it tick.

 Lately I am fascinated by the incorporation of technology in every day life.
 The Internet of Things is now a mundane part of our lives and I want to be part of that integration.
 I want to bridge the gap between software and people.
 When I get more time I intend to dive into electronics (Arduinos & LEDs).
 My fun thing to do is SVG animations in css and design.